ISISComputingGroup/ibex_developers_manual/Migrating-instrument-configurations-and-scripts.md

 SECI used to create an `_Status.txt` file for you "free of charge", it looks like a block but you didn't need to add it.
 All it contained was the run state.
 When migrating an instrument's configuration, check with the scientists if they need a block defined for the run state.

 If so, point it at the `DAE:RUNSTATE_STR` process variable and add it as "monitor with deadband" rather than periodic change

+# Where to find instrument scripts

+First, it's best to ask instrument scientists which scripts they want migrated.
+Typically they will have built up lots of Open Genie scripts over the years, not all of which are still in use.

+Scripts can generally be found in the following locations:

+- `C:\scripts`
+    - This will sometimes contain a symbolic link into a shared drive that may also contain scripts
+- `C:\Users\[standard user]\Documents\Configurations\COMMON\gcl\[instrument name]_routines.gcl`